charlieikosi/Airport-Inspector/README.md

 # Airport-Inspector
-This is a webgis application for analyzing and visualizing airport data
+This is a webgis application for analyzing and visualizing airport data in Papua New Guinea